 The Sanitation Districts of Los Angeles County (SDLAC) provides the recycled water to WRD for spreading by LACDPW.
 This water comes from the Whittier Narrows Water Reclamation Plant (WNWRP), San Jose Creek Water Reclamation Plant (SJCWRP), and Pomona Water Reclamation Plant (PWRP).
-For planning purposes, the District assumes purchasing 56,000 AF of tertiary recycled water in the ensuing year and 7,000 AF of additional water for the ARC facility (formerly named GRIP).
+For planning purposes, the District assumes purchasing 61,000 AF of tertiary recycled water in the ensuing year and 10,000 AF of additional water for the ARC facility (formerly named GRIP).
+This total of 71,000 AF of recycled water eliminates the need for imported water at the spreading grounds, so long as the recycled water remains available.

 Recycled water for injection into the seawater barrier wells comes from different agencies depending on the specific barrier.
 At the WCBBP, the water is provided by WBMWD's Edward C. Little Water Recycling Facility.
-Per regulatory limits, this resource can provide up to 100% recycled water to the Barrier, or up to 17,000 AFY, under their relatively new Phase V construction improvements.
+Per regulatory limits, this resource can provide up to 100% recycled water to the Barrier, or up to 17,000 AFY.

-Recycled water for the DGBP is typically available from the City of Los Angeles' Terminal Island Treatment Plant (Harbor Recycled Water Project).
-The plant in 2016 was permitted by the Los Angeles Regional Water Quality Control Board to provide the barrier with 100% recycled water.
-As plant improvements come online, it is expected to ramp up to 100% recycled water in the near future.
+Recycled water for the DGBP is available from the City of Los Angeles' Terminal Island Treatment Plant (Harbor Recycled Water Project).
+In 2016 the plant was permitted by the Los Angeles Regional Water Quality Control Board to provide the barrier with 100% recycled water.

 Recycled water for the ABP is available from WRD's Leo J. Vander Lans Water Treatment Facility.
 This treatment plant was permitted to provide up to 100% of the barrier with recycled water in 2014.
-It is expected to ramp up to that amount in the near future.